-For max earnings pay off balance every month
+- For max earnings pay off balance every month

 Getting cashback when you spend is a type of reward scheme some lenders use to make their cards more attractive to you.
 While some cards promise a fixed sum back providing you transfer a balance or use a card within a particular period after opening, this isn’t quite the same as a cashback card where you get back an agreed percentage on the money you spend.

 Some cards offer a higher percentage back over the first few months before the rate you receive back levels out a little.
 Other cards operate on a tiered system whereby you can access a higher percentage of cashback the more you spend.
 Some providers even offer different cashback percentage rates based on what you’re buying and from whom.

 Before your start spending your potential rewards in your head, it’s worth noting that your cashback earnings will be capped on a monthly or annual basis.
 If all of this has you scratching your head, don’t worry, you’re not alone.
 As with most financial products, the trick is to do your research and find one that matches both your circumstances and your needs.
-A little note to remember, no matter which card you go with, is that the money you do receive will be tax free.
+A little note to remember, no matter which card you go with, is that the money you do receive back will be tax free.

 Cashback credit card example